LogtalkDotOrg/logtalk.org/_pages/coding_style_guidelines.md

 ....
 ```

-This helps avoiding long lines, keeps the comments aligned with the code, and allows breaking long clauses into sections.
+This helps avoid long lines, keeps the comments aligned with the code, and allows breaking long clauses into sections.

 Clause heads
 ------------